AlistairCharlesCross/why/README.md

 `which` tells you where installed commands are.

-`why` tells you why you ever bother installing them in the first place
+`why` tells you why you ever bothered installing them in the first place